Whether you’re vegan or just lactose intolerant, heavy cream might not be an option for your diet when cooking.

 The heavy cream alternatives are based on 3 main types of ingredients:

-Not surprisingly, these are also the main types of non-dairy milks.
+Not surprisingly, these are also the main types of non-dairy milk alternative to regular milk.

 (Can be Whipped)